algorandfoundation/algokit-cli/docs/features/generate.md

 ### Examples

-As an example, let's use the `smart-contract` generator from the `algokit-beaker-default-template` to add new contract to an existing project based on that template.
+As an example, let's use the `smart-contract` generator from the `algokit-python-template` to add new contract to an existing project based on that template.
 The `smart-contract` generator is defined as follows:

 ```toml
 [algokit]